 Bonus in Shares

-On April 30, 2019, the Extraordinary General Meeting of Lojas Renner S.A. (“Company”) approved a bonus share at the ratio of 10% (ten percent), corresponding to the issue of 72,002,450 new common shares, whereby 1 (one) new share will be issued for every 10 (ten) existing common shares as at that date with an attributed unit cost of R$ 14.44.
+On November 4, 2021, the Extraordinary General Meeting of Lojas Renner S.A. (“Company”) approved a share bonus at the ratio of 10% (ten percent), corresponding to the issue of 89.858.402 new common shares, whereby 1 (one) new share will be issued for every 10 (ten) existing common shares as at that date with an attributed unit cost of R$ 13,35.

 The new shares will be distributed free of charge to shareholders in an amount equivalent the latter’s shareholding stake in the Company and the ratio mentioned above.
-Bonus shares will be entitled in full to the rights attributed to them as from the date of the Meeting and credited to shareholder positions on May 7, 2019.
-As from May 2, 2019 the shares issued by the Company have been traded “ex-rights” bonus shares.
+Bonus shares will be entitled in full to the rights attributed to them as from the date of the Meeting and credited to shareholder positions on November 8, 2021, and will be viewed by shareholders in their portfolios on 11/09/2021.
+As from November 5, 2021, the shares issued by the Company have been traded “ex-rights” bonus shares.

 PROCEDURES FOR ENTERING THE BONUS SHARES IN THE PERSONAL TAX RETURN (IRPF) OR FOR THE PURPOSES OF CALCULATING INCOME TAX IN THE EVENT OF A SALE OF THE SHARES

-The bonus shares should be entered to the Shareholder’s Personal Income Tax Return under the Exempted Income and Non-Taxable section, line 18 – Incorporation of Reserves to Capital / Bonus Shares.
+The bonus shares should be entered to the Shareholder’s Personal Income Tax Return under the Exempted Income and Non-Taxable section,– Incorporation of Reserves to Capital / Bonus Shares item.
 The amount to be considered will be found by multiplying the attributed unit cost by the number of bonus shares.
-This same amount should be added to the historical cost of the shares already recorded in the section Assets and Rights, line 31 – Shares.
+This same amount should be added to the historical cost of the shares already recorded in the section Assets and Rights, Shares item.

 Example of an entry:

-Should the shareholder continue to maintain these shares until December 31, 2019, this amount should be entered in the Income Tax Return, under the Exempted Income and Non-Taxable section, line 18 – Incorporation of Reserves to Capital / Bonus Shares, at the same time adding the amount to the historical cost of the shares in the Assets and Rights section of the Return.
+Should the shareholder continue to maintain these shares until December 31, 2021, this amount should be entered in the Income Tax Return, under the Exempted Income and Non-Taxable section, Incorporation of Reserves to Capital / Bonus Shares item, at the same time adding the amount to the historical cost of the shares in the Assets and Rights section of the Return.